Safe and Sound Protocol — United States

 This is exactly what we specialize in.
 During your intake we get a sense of your nervous system’s starting tolerance.
 For highly sensitive clients, we sometimes begin with sessions of 10 seconds.
 Seconds, not minutes.

 Our Micro-Dosing Protocol, developed over 200+ programs with highly sensitive clients, lets the nervous system adapt at its own pace.
-In nervous system work, slow really is faster.
+Slow really is faster in nervous system work.

 Can I combine the SSP with my current therapy?